-The Service Unit Plan (SUP) uses the National Aging Program Information System (NAPIS) Categories and units of service.
-They are defined in the NAPIS State Program Report (SPR)
+The Service Unit Plan (SUP) uses the Older Americans Act Performance System (OAAPS) Categories and units of service.
+They are defined in the OAAPS State Program Report (SPR).

-For services not defined in NAPIS, refer to the Service Categories and Data Dictionary and the National Ombudsman Reporting System (NORS) Instructions.
+For services not defined in OAAPS, refer to the Service Categories and Data Dictionary.

-Report the units of service to be provided with ALL funding sources.
-Related funding is reported in the annual Area Plan Budget (CDA 122) for Titles IIIB, IIIC-1, IIIC-2, IIID, and VIIA.
+Report the units of service to be provided with ALL regular AP funding sources.
+Related funding is reported in the annual Area Plan Budget (CDA 122) for Titles IIIB, IIIC-1, IIIC-2, IIID, and VII.
 Only report services provided; others may be deleted.